 I have coupled a night at the American Legion Post with an earlier visit to Marjorie Eliot’s Parlour Jazz recital.
 I walk from her place to this one — it’s about a mile and a half, mostly downhill and mostly beneath old shade trees lining the embankment that edges Edgecombe Avenue.

-At the American Post I get to hear jazz played the old fashioned way, the sound of Harlem in the ’30s, ’40s and ’50s.
-In a row of brownstones on 132nd Street, down a few steps to the ground floor, is where musicians and jazz lovers from Harlem and tourists from all over the world gather.
+At the American Post I get to hear jazz played the old fashioned way, — the sound of Harlem in the ’30s, ’40s and ’50s.
+In a row of brownstones on 132nd Street, down a few steps to the ground floor, is where musicians and jazzers from Harlem, and tourists from all over the world gather.

 Dinner is available.
 All dishes are around $10, served on plastic plates with plastic ‘cutlery’.
 Vegetables include potato salad, collard greens, and rice; entrées are fried chicken, pork or whiting (fish).

-I try to arrive around 6, so that I can sit at the bar.
-Sometimes I get to eat and chat with Seleno Clarke himself, because he does the same thing.
+I try to arrive around 6, so that I can sit at the bar, maybe have a piece of chicken.

 You must sign in (because it is an American Legion Post) but admission is free.
 Donations accepted.

 The nearest train station is 135 Street on the A or C Train (Blue).

 The house band — the Harlem Groove Band — was created by Seleno Clarke, a legend on the Hammond B3.